 - Public Safety

 - Project director or advisor

 A parent or guardian must sign a Trip Release form for a student under the age of 18.
 If a student or chaperon refuses to sign a Trip Release form, the project director or advisor must not allow him/her to travel.

 - Voluntary Student Health Information for Trip Release Form:

-Students traveling overnight or out of the tri-county area through Student Activities may complete the voluntary Student Health Information for Trip Release form (T45a).
+Students traveling overnight or out of the tri-county area may complete the voluntary Student Health Information for Trip Release form (T45a).
 The information provided will only be released to authorized persons in the event of an emergency.
 Students provide the completed form to the college official accompanying him/her on the trip in a sealed envelope with his/her name on the outside.
 The form will be returned to the student upon return.

 - Purchase Orders: